scalar-labs/scalar-kubernetes/docs/AwsMarketplaceGuide.md

 1. Update the custom values file of the Helm Chart of a Scalar product you want to install.

-   You need to specify the private container registry (ECR) of AWS Marketplace and the version (tag) as the value of `[].image.repository` and `[].image.version (tag)` in the custom values file.
-You also need to specify the service account name that you created in the previous step as the value of `[].serviceAccount.serviceAccountName` and set `true` to `[].serviceAccount.automountServiceAccountToken`.
+   You need to specify the private container registry (ECR) of the AWS Marketplace and the version (tag) as the value for `[].image.repository` and `[].image.version (tag)` in the custom values file.
+You also need to specify the service account name that you created in the previous step as the value for `[].serviceAccount.serviceAccountName` and set `[].serviceAccount.automountServiceAccountToken` to `true`.

    * ScalarDL Examples
       * ScalarDL Ledger (scalardl-ledger-custom-values.yaml)